-Furthermore, when compiling type annotations to Python 3 versions without PEP 563 support, Coconut wraps annotation in strings to prevent them from being evaluated at runtime (note that --no-wrap-types disables all wrapping, including via PEP 563 support).
+Furthermore, when compiling type annotations to Python 3 versions without PEP 563 support, Coconut wraps annotation in strings to prevent them from being evaluated at runtime (to avoid this, e.g. if you want to use annotations at runtime, --no-wrap-types will disable all wrapping, including via PEP 563 support).
+Only on --target 3.13 does --no-wrap-types do nothing, since there PEP 649 support is used instead.